Steve Smith Sr.: 2003 season and Super Bowl XXXVIII

 During the 2003 season, Smith played a critical role for the Panthers offense and helped lead them to their first NFC title in franchise history.
-He finished the regular season with 88 receptions for 1,110 yards and 7 touchdowns.
+In a Week 7 loss to the Tennessee Titans, he had ten receptions for 151 yards and a touchdown.
+He finished the regular season with 88 receptions for 1,110 yards and seven touchdowns.
 He eclipsed the 1,000 receiving yards mark for the first time in his career in 2003.

-During the NFC divisional playoffs, Smith caught a 69-yard pass and ran it for a touchdown in the 2nd overtime period to defeat the St. Louis Rams 29–23.
-He finished that game with 6 catches, 163 yards, and the one TD.
-In Super Bowl XXXVIII, he caught 4 passes for 80 yards and a touchdown, and returned a kickoff for 30 yards in the Panthers' 32–29 loss to the New England Patriots.
+In the Wild Card Round, Smith had five receptions for 135 yards and a touchdown in the 29–10 win over the Dallas Cowboys.
+During the NFC divisional playoffs, Smith caught a 69-yard pass and ran it for a touchdown in the second overtime period to defeat the St. Louis Rams 29–23.
+He finished that game with six catches, 163 yards, and the one touchdown.
+In Super Bowl XXXVIII, he caught four passes for 80 yards and a touchdown, and returned a kickoff for 30 yards in the Panthers' 32–29 loss to the New England Patriots.

 2004 season and injury

 Smith suffered a broken leg during the 2004 NFL season opener against the Green Bay Packers, and was out for the remainder of the year.
-Before the injury, he managed to record 6 catches for 60 yards, and even attempted a pass which fell incomplete.
+Before the injury, he managed to record six catches for 60 yards, and even attempted a pass which fell incomplete.